microsoft/hands-on-lab-functions/docs/workshop.md

 <div class="task" data-title="Task">

-> Create an HTTP-triggered function which returns transcriptions from Cosmos DB:
+> Create an HTTP-triggered function in the same project as the first Azure Function which returns transcriptions from Cosmos DB:
 >
 > - Trigger: `HTTP request`
 > - Action: Return the latest `50 transcriptions`, in `JSON` format